jupyterlab/jupyterlab/docs/source/user/file_formats.rst

   <div class="jp-youtube-video">
     <iframe src="https://www.youtube-nocookie.com/embed/z6xuZ9H3Imo?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   </div>

+While tab-separated value files can be read by the grid viewer, it currently does not automatically recognize ``.tsv`` files.
+To view, you must change the extension to ``.csv`` and set the delimiter to tabs.

 To edit a CSV file as a text file, right-click on the file in the file browser and select the “Editor” item in the “Open With” submenu: